Sidebar

 Format

-The Annual Meeting will be presented in a hybrid format allowing both in-person and remote presentation and participation over Zoom.
+The Annual Meeting will be in-person, but allowing for optional remote presentation.
 Remote presentations must be pre-recorded.
 See the ESAF website for format and submission.
 In-person papers will be presented live.

 Contact Information